Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsection{Setup of the numerical experiments}

-For each of the proposed test cases, we consider a parametric problem, on which we train a PINN as presented in \cref{sec:PINNs_parametric_PDE}, to resolve it on a set of fixed parameters, denoted by $\mathcal{M}$.
-Let $p=\dim(\mathcal{M})$ be the number of parameters, and consider a sample $\mathcal{S}$ of $n_p$ parameters:
+For each of the proposed test cases, we consider a parametric problem, on which we train a PINN as presented in \cref{sec:PINNs_parametric_PDE}, to resolve it on a set of parameters, denoted by $\mathcal{M}$.
+Let $p=\dim(\mathcal{M})$ be the number of parameters, and consider a \RTwo{set $\mathcal{S}$ of $n_p$ parameter instances}:

 with, for $j=1,\dots,n_p$,